ReactiveX/rxjs/CONTRIBUTING.md

 - 2 space indentation only
 - favor readability over terseness

-(TBD): For now try to follow the style that exists elsewhere in the source, and use your best judgment.
+(TBD): For now, try to follow the style that exists elsewhere in the source, and use your best judgment.

 ## Documentation